senofi/openidl-main/README.md

 To get started quickly, follow these steps.
 This assumes you don't need to update any code etc.

-## Create a VirtualBox VM
+## Initial setup
+There are several different ways to run things:

+Install VirtualBox

 - make sure it has 4 cpus

+Running on a local system

+Running on a remote system

+- See instructions below for setting up a proxy

 ## Make sure git is available